Tax liens are no match for Chapter 13 when it comes to cutting the lien down to its real value.

 In bankruptcy however, a lien is no bigger than the value of the assets it attaches to.

 While in Chapter 7, liens pass through bankruptcy without change, in Chapter 13, liens are valued, then dealt with under the Chapter 13 plan.

-The secured portion of the lien, that part of the lien for which there is collateral, is paid through the plan.
+The secured portion of the lien, that part of the lien for which there is collateral with value, is paid through the plan.
 The unsecured portion is treated according to the standard rule for taxes.